Author: Zoe Say, YYC Campus Ministry Team Member

 This is not to say that all churches are unsafe, some churches will be the first place a member of the LGBTQ+ and two-spirited communities will come out of the closet as they know they will be loved and supported.
 Some are merely neutral, not putting forward an opinion on the matter either way.
-However because of the overwhelming Christian narrative of judgement that people in the LGBTQ+ communities hear, a “neutral” space generally still does not feel safe.
+However because of the overwhelming Christian narrative of judgement that people in the LGBTQ+ communities hear and experience, a “neutral” space generally still does not feel safe.
 It could be that people are still heterosexist, they’re just not talking about it.
-I would dearly love to share my wonderful denomination and faith with LGBTQ+ friends, and I would love for it to be a safe and nurturing space for them, so that is one of the main things I am working toward as an ally.
+I would dearly love to share my wonderful denomination and faith with LGBTQ+ friends who are searching for a church home, and I would love for it to be a safe, inclusive (at all levels) and nurturing space for them, so that is one of the main things I am working toward as an ally.

-My earliest memory of standing up as an ally was at a Presbytery meeting several years back.
+My earliest memory of standing up as an ally was at a city-wide meeting several years back.
 It was scary but ultimately a positive experience.
-My own denomination is the Presbyterian Church of Canada, and the topic of the LGBTQ+ community has been debated heavily for the last several years and even decades.
-The Presbytery was discussing sending an overture to General Assembly on this topic of Human Sexuality.
-I was one of the few in the room who was neither clergy nor an elder, and as a female was definitely in the minority.
-I spoke up to add some personal stories from my experience to a largely academic conversation, and although it was nerve-wracking as I was the youngest in the room by about 30 years, the dialogue remained respectful and I felt heard and valued.
+The topic of Human Sexuality has been debated heavily in my denomination for the last several years and even decades.
+This meeting was partly about discussing sending an overture my church’s national gathering on this topic of Human Sexuality several years back.
+I was quite young at the time, and one of the few in the room who was neither clergy nor an elder, and as a female was definitely in the minority.
+There was not much conversation, and what was said did not seem (to me) to take into account the fact that these doctrines we were discussion directly affect human lives every day.
+I spoke up to add some personal stories from my experience interacting with folks who are gender and sexual minorities, and although it was nerve-wracking as I was the youngest in the room by about 30 years, the dialogue remained respectful and I felt heard.
 I was approached afterward by an individual who said that my words had touched them deeply, so I was glad I had spoken.

-Since then I have thrown myself into supporting affirming communities, educating myself, and helping to make my work community as safe as possible for all people of all sexual and gender identities.
+Since then I have thrown myself into supporting affirming communities, educating myself, and helping to make my work community as safe as possible for all students and people of all sexual and gender identities.
 I have had many positive experiences in the past few years as I have learned and grown as an ally.
-I had the pleasure of walking in the Pride Parade with an affirming Presbyterian Church, which was an absolute joy.
+I had the pleasure of walking and drumming in the Pride Parade for several years with an affirming congregation, which was an absolute joy.
 I got to share my gift of drumming and music and brought some friends along.
-I have learned from students and staff at Calgary's universities more about how to use pronouns and create safe spaces for those in the LGBTQ+ communities.
+I have learned from students and staff at Calgary's universities more about how to use pronouns and create safer spaces for those in the LGBTQ+ communities.
 I have attended workshops at the Q Center at the University of Calgary such as “alphabet soup” which have helped my knowledge grow enormously, and navigate those ever-evolving letters!
 My admiration for these courageous folks to share with me has grown, as has my desire to do something tangible to support these friends and help to heal the trauma that my religion has caused in so many.
-It pains me, when occasionally they ask me about my church, that I cannot offer them a space I know they will be loved, valued, supported and included in every part of the church.
+It pains me, when occasionally they ask me about my church, that I cannot offer them a space I know they will be loved, valued, supported and included in every part of the church’s life.

 There is more I could say but I don’t want to run on too long (thanks for reading this far).
-Please feel free to chat with me if you’d like to share experiences, I would be happy to share more.
+Please feel free to chat with me if you’d like to chat or share experiences of being an ally or other things on this topic, I would be happy to share more.
 I am, however, not interested in debating theology.

 Now I am looking forward to passing on that care and support to my LGBTQ+ friends.
-I will work on listening to all perspectives, attacking no one and extending the grace Jesus taught us to all people.
-I am looking forward to walking in support and solidarity with my LGBTQ+ friends and siblings in the Pride Parade.
-As well as going and hearing the stories of those brave souls who are willing to share with the Rainbow Communion, as a listener.
+I will work on listening to all perspectives, attacking no one and extending the grace Jesus taught us as Christians to all people.
+I am looking forward to getting my rainbows on and walking in support and solidarity with my LGBTQ+ friends and siblings in the Pride Parade, and continuing to learn and grow as an ally.
 What a privilege.